vitiral/artifact/src/cmd/data/tutorial.md

 parent of other artifacts.

 > ### Exercise 2:
-> Explore each part of SPC-LOAD using the `rst ls` cmd.
+> Explore each part of SPC-LOAD using the `art ls` cmd.

 `load.toml` details quite a bit of the design specifications, risks and tests in order to implement this project.
 Let's actually get to work and start